Read this advice for all New Zealand Scholarship applicants whether you apply through the online portal or by paper.

 Check Application dates for the closing date for your country.
 You can submit your application at any time between the opening and closing dates.
-To avoid any delays make sure you submit at least 3-10 days before the closing date.
+To avoid any last-minute technical problems make sure you submit at least 3-10 days before the closing date.

 - Application deadline is in New Zealand Time.

 - Applications close at midday (NZ Time), not midnight.

 Make sure your contact details are correct

 The application process will take several months.
 We need to communicate with you through the process.
 We will communicate with you via email.
 Make sure your email address is entered correctly, and is one that you will regularly access.

 Make sure you respond promptly to communications from us.